maciejzj/copper-grains-classification/README.md

 Classification algorithm utilizes a neural network developed with Keras interface.

+The neural network is a proof of concept construct, to provide practical rationale for presented method of classifying grains.

 Feel free to check out my [thesis](https://github.com/MaciejZj/Bachelors-thesis) (written in Polish), which offers in-depth insight into the project and research.